-Last week I got the chance to speak at Microsoft Build, and do a first-look demo on their newly announced featured – Azure Static Web Apps.
-And as I didn’t get access to Static Web Apps until they same time everyone else did (the day before my demo), I got to showcase how easy it was the first time you used it (ok, so maybe it was the second time that I’d used it).
+Last week I got the chance to speak at Microsoft Build, and do the first-look demo on their newly announced featured – Azure Static Web Apps.
+And as I didn’t get access to Static Web Apps until the same time everyone else did (the day before my demo), I got to showcase how easy it was the first time you used it (ok, so maybe it was the second time that I’d used it).

 Deploying from GitHub

 Using an existing static site, with information about Quokkabot, built with Eleventy, I set up the continuous deployment pipeline which uses a GitHub action to trigger the site to rebuild in Static Web Apps.

 From the Azure Portal, create a new resource for Static Web App (currently in preview)

 Select your Azure subscription and resource group (for now, Static Web Apps is free), you’ll need to authorise your GitHub account and select the repository and branch you’re deploying from.